varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 *default*.
 When Varnish needs to get content from this backend it will connect to port 8080 on localhost (127.0.0.1).

-Varnish can have several backends defined and can you can even join several backends together into clusters of backends for load balancing purposes.
+Varnish can have several backends defined you can even join several backends together into clusters of backends for load balancing purposes.